YousseFathalla/quest-dashboard/README.md

 ## 🏆 Challenge Compliance Matrix

-We have meticulously implemented every requirement of the coding challenge, plus all "Optional" and "Bonus" features.
+I have meticulously implemented every requirement of the coding challenge, plus all "Optional" and "Bonus" features.

 | Challenge Step | Status | Implementation Details |
 | :--- | :---: | :--- |